 But now he had a reason.
 Now he had a fairly normal relationship with someone who'd seen half of the proverbial skeletons in his closet, guessed at the rest, and still wanted to spend time at his side.
 Now he was actually curious about what he'd been missing.

 Now if he could only be sure he wouldn't have a flashback in the middle of the act; now if he could only be certain his body would go along with what his mind wanted it to do.

-Instead of resting or meditating, he spent his spare time engrossed in fantasy.
+Instead of resting or meditating, he tried to spend his spare time engrossed in fantasy.
 It didn't work.
 He wanted to imagine her reactions to his touch; instead he imagined the way she smiled at him on their walks.
 He wanted to imagine how she'd feel, smell, taste, but his knowledge of female anatomy was mainly patched together from the brief memories of the bodies of kunoichi he'd caught, just before he killed them.

 He sat in his quarters, hands on his knees, and scowled at the wall.
 Just because he wanted to try didn't mean he knew what he was doing, either.
 And he wanted to please her, not rut on her, fixated on conception.
 Like Sasuke, like—